divio/divio-cloud-docs/how-to/interact-storage.rst

 Obtain your storage access details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the Control Panel for your project, visit the ``/doctor`` URL.
+In the Control Panel of your project, visit the ``/doctor`` URL.
 For each of the Test and Live
 servers, you'll see a ``DEFAULT_STORAGE_DSN`` value listed, for example:

 .. image:: /images/default-storage-dsn.png